dataset-ninja/emds-6/README.md

 # EMDS-6: Environmental Microorganism Image Dataset Sixth Version

-Environmental Microorganism Image Dataset is a dataset for semantic segmentation and object detection tasks.
+EMDS-6 is a dataset for semantic segmentation and object detection tasks.